MLogdberg/mlogdberg.github.io/_posts/2021-10-21-Get Personal Token via VS Code.md

 ## Summary:
-As a developer we often need to request's to systems like D365.
+As a developer we often need to query systems like D365.
 When using the *"normal"* way with service principals we are using credentials anyone can use.
 We can share them amongst collegues and they will be stored on developers computers.
-But with the describe approach we can stop that and start pushing developers to use their own credentials.
+But with the described approach we can stop that and start pushing developers to use their own credentials.
 Increasing security and control over who has access to our systems and data.
-So not only is it awesome for a developer to get started more quickly and easier without the need of a service principal.
+So not only is it awesome for a developer to get started more quicker and easier without the need of a service principal.
 It's also a better practice security wise.
+And there are probobly more ways to solve this, but this is my thoughts and one way to do it.